Date: April 26, 2011

 2.2.1 First Semester: An advisor is assigned to the student by the Director.
 Individual student program plans are developed by the student and the student’s advisor.
 The plan is reviewed at the end of each semester.

-2.2.3 Third Semester: The student files a Graduation Application for Graduate Students with the Registrar’s Office at the beginning of the term in which the candidate will complete all degree requirements.
+2.2.2 Semester Prior to Graduation: The student files a Graduation Application for Graduate Students with the Registrar's Office the semester prior to graduation.

 2.3 Academic Standing